Huawei smartphones: where Hollywood meets Silicon Valley

 MAKING A SPLASH

-Huawei expects sales of its consumer devices to increase to $9 billion this year from $8 billion last year, and predicts it will ship around 60 million smartphones - double last year's total, when the consumer business group brought in 22 percent of the group's total 220 billion yuan ($36 billion)revenue.
+Huawei expects sales of its consumer devices to increase to $9 billion this year from $8 billion last year, and predicts it will ship around 60 million smartphones - double last year's total, when the consumer business group brought in 22 percent of the group's total 220 billion yuanrevenue.

 By 2017, almost all mobiles sold in China will be smartphones - about 460 million of them, according to research firm IDC said - as increasingly wealthy consumers opt for more feature-filled phones.

-To get a bigger slice of that market, Huawei needs to improve its brand image, analysts say, to compete with Apple Inc and Samsung Electronics, aspirational brands that draw devotees to product launches and see fans queue for hours for the latest gadgets.
+To get a bigger slice of that market, Huawei needs to improve its brand image, analysts say, to compete with Apple Inc (AAPL.O) and Samsung Electronics (005930.KS), aspirational brands that draw devotees to product launches and see fans queue for hours for the latest gadgets.

 "Most of the time they only deal with telecom operators so they are not so familiar to deal with the retail distributors," said Huang Leping, a Nomura analyst based in Hong Kong.
 "In terms of industrial design they have improved but I think the biggest obstacle is brand awareness, consistency and quality given they are very new to non-Chinese consumers."

 An Interbrands 2012 "Best China Brands" report did not include Huawei even in the top-50.
-Computer maker Lenovo Group, China's second-largest smartphone maker, ranked 15th, and last month enlisted NBA basketball star Kobe Bryant to market its P780 smartphone in China, where the game has a huge following.
+Computer maker Lenovo Group (0992.HK), China's second-largest smartphone maker, ranked 15th, and last month enlisted NBA basketball star Kobe Bryant to market its P780 smartphone in China, where the game has a huge following.

 Guo isn't too fazed by that, and believes making better phones will lead to better sales.